 Feeling stressed out on the road is multiplied.
-It doesn’t help that I most likely don’t speak the local language, I don’t know anyone, and my closest friends I met an hour ago.
+It doesn’t help that I probably don’t speak the local language, I don’t know anyone, and the closest friends I have I met an hour ago.
 There’s been many times I was super stressed out and just needed a good day of splurging to feel better again.
 I don’t need to feel stressed out to do them either.
 It’s just what I enjoy and makes me happy.

 Choosing a hostel is a gamble.
 If you’re like me you cherish the memory of the two or three amazing hostels you’ve been too, where everything comes together as if God himself wanted you to have a life changing social and cultural experience.
 The sort of hostel that functions as the UN should, with people of numerous cultures cementing their newfound friendship deep in drinks and conversation late into the night.
 If you are like me you also, somewhat paradoxically, go for the sort of cheap hostels where you find yourself beyond the bus station in a cold dirty dorm with no bed-sheets and no chance of meeting a friend.
 If you’re like me, in some weird way, you cherish the memories of the worst hostels too.